iremgulcin/tahir-atalay-rumeysa-yusuf-mehmet/modelcard_template.md

 <!-- This section is for the model use without fine-tuning or plugging into a larger ecosystem/app. -->

 The model can be used directly for sign language detection on an app, where the user can input an image of their hand gesture and get the corresponding letter as the output.
-The app can also provide feedback and guidance on how to improve the gesture accuracy and clarity.

 ### Out-of-Scope Use